Neurology - Epilepsy Surgery

 The surgery usually takes a few hours, and most people stay in hospital for at least five days following the operation.

 Before surgery, your hair will need to be shaved around the area that is going to be operated on.
-The surgeon will explain where this will be done, however, the hair usually grows back as normal after surgery and over the first few months.
+The Neurosurgeon will explain where this will be done, however, the hair usually grows back as normal after surgery.

-You will also have a scar from surgery.
-The surgeon will explain where the scar will be, but it is usual for the scar to be covered by your hair when it grows back (unless your hair is very short) and the scar is not normally obvious to others.
+You will have a scar from surgery.
+The Neurosurgeon will explain where the scar will be, but it is usual for the scar to be covered by your hair when it grows back (unless your hair is very short) and the scar is not normally obvious to others.

 What happens after the surgery?